Skip to content

 AI Features

-Potato's AI support provides three primary capabilities:
+Potato's AI support provides five primary capabilities:

 1. Intelligent Hints